dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/chess.md

          )
 ```
 `players`: This is a list of player usernames for which you want to fetch data.

 `start_month` and `end_month`: These optional parameters specify the time period for which you want to fetch game data.
 (In  "YYYY/MM" format).

 The above function is a dlt.source function for the Chess.com API named "chess", which returns a sequence of DltResource objects.
-That we'll discuss subsequently as resources.
+That we'll discuss in subsequent sections as resources.

 ### Resource `players_profiles`